 The Elementary Education Department supervises 18 elementary schools (kindergarten through grade 5).
 Three of the 18 elementary schools are magnet schools.
 Enrollment in the elementary schools ranges from approximately 400 to 900 students, with a total elementary enrollment of more than 11,000 students.

-Elementary students attend school 174 days each year and teachers work 185 days.
-The extra teacher days are spent preparing for the opening and closing of school, staff training and parent-teacher conferences.
-The teacher day is eight hours; the student day is six hours and 20 minutes in grades one through five, and two and one-half hours in half-day kindergarten.
-With the exception of half-day kindergarten students, the student day includes a 25-35 minute lunch period.
+Elementary students attend school 169 days each year and teachers work 185 days.
+The extra teacher days are spent preparing for the opening and closing of school, before school student assessment days, staff training and parent-teacher conferences.
+The teacher day is eight hours; the student day is six hours and 20 minutes.

 Elementary schools are generally organized by grade level in classrooms with one teacher and one group of students.
 There are a few cases of team teaching and an occasional classroom of combined grades.
 There is additional support for students as needed through Gifted and Talented programming, Reading Recovery, English language learners (ELL), Basic Skills or Title I, and special education services.